-Build your communication skills and learn ways to separate your intention from your impact on others.
-Effective communication often begins with a deeper understanding of how the world experiences you.
 In this practical and interactive training, you will gain tools to have hard conversations, say what you need to say, and listen with your whole self.
 Bring your questions and examples, and learn to apply these skills to keep your job while staying in your power.

 The fee for this workshop is $280.

 We ask each person to pay what you are able.

 Space is limited.
 REGISTER